Cover Image Credit: Pxhere

 For the first time, the festival was celebrated in the year 1927 and the tradition is still going on strong.
 It involves three processions that march around the whole capital city of Sri Lanka.
 This procession includes a lot of dancers and actors in it.
 There are carnival acts and elephant acts in the procession every year.
 Most of the people of Colombo dress up in white for this festival.
 Being a part of this celebration will add a great experience to your trip.

 Location: Kelaniya Raja Maha Vihara, Colombo

-2. Explore The Historic Treasure At Colombo Museum
+2. Colombo Museum - Explore The Historic Treasures

 Location: Sir Marcus Fernando Mawatha, Colombo 00700, Sri Lanka

 Suggested Read: The Ultimate Guide To Sri Lanka’s Dambulla Cave Temple

 Dehiwala Zoo is another place that tourists should head to for experiencing adventure and wildlife of Sri Lanka.
 In the 1920s, it was started as a private business, but later on, the government purchased it and converted it into a zoological garden.
 It is the oldest zoo in Sri Lanka and is now a home for a lot of endangered species.
 At present, there are 65 species of birds, 72 species of mammals, 89 species of fish, 31 species of reptiles, 30 species of butterflies, and 3 species of amphibians.
 The elephant show is the main attraction of this place and it generally starts at 5 in the evening.